 To keep from losing money, do a little homework.
 How much did you spend on dependent care expenses last year?
 Choose an election amount that's close to what you plan to spend during the plan year.
-Estimate your eligible expenses by using our savings calculator at: https://www.payflex.com/en/individuals/products-programs-dependent-care-fsa.html
+Estimate your eligible expenses by using our savings calculator at www.inspirafinancial.com